Avoid Death, Taxes and Linux Server Reboots – Linux Kernel Updates, 3 Different Ways

 – Cons: Not automated.
 Limited distributions.

-Developed and announced at almost the same time as Red Hat’s solution, Kgraft is SUSE’s live patching offering.
+Developed and announced at almost the same time as Red Hat’s solution, Kgraft is SUSE’s live patching offering (known as SUSE Linux Enterprise Live Patching).
 It’s only for SUSE’s own Linux Enterprise Server 12, and comes preinstalled, so there’s really nothing to do (except pay for it).
 It works on a different principle to most other approaches but has a feature-set comparable with Kpatch.

 + Pros: No installation needed.
 No reboot required.